redpepperdev/acceptception/README.md

 **Tired of cookie banners?
 So are we.**

-Deploy acceptception.js on your site and turn the tables on the GDPR architects
+Install acceptception.js on your site and force the GDPR architects to deal with modal madness

 [Live Demo Here](https://redpepperdev.github.io/acceptception-demo/?acceptception_test=true)